 If you’re looking at taking a taste down memory lane or share that taste with your family, you NEED to pop these Honey Jumble Biscuits on your baking list.
-The smell throughout your kitchen while they are baking, is worth it alone!
+The smell throughout your kitchen while baking is worth it alone!

 This recipe makes around 20 cookies.

 - 1/2 cup honey

 - 1/4 cup butter

 - 1/4 cup brown sugar